marlonanthony/dropdown-menu/README.md

 # dropdown-menu
-snippet for dropdown menu.
+code snippet for a dropdown menu using html, CSS, & JavaScript.
 Check it out at https://marlonanthony.github.io/dropdown-menu/